 - Adjustment of sleep habits: sleeping with the upper part of the body elevated, lying on one’s right side.

-Treatment with medication: Proton pump inhibitors
+Treatment with medication: PPIs

-H2 receptor antagonists and antacids are recommended only in mild cases without signs of inflammation.
+H2-receptor antagonists and antacids are recommended only in mild cases without signs of inflammation.

-Surgical therapy of reflux disease: Nissen fundoplication
+Surgical therapy for reflux disease: Nissen fundoplication

 In a Nissen fundoplication, a cuff is laparoscopically laid around the lower esophageal sphincter, so as to narrow the cardia and prevent reflux.
-In order to form the “cuff,” the fundus must be mobilized.
+In order to form the ‘cuff’, the fundus must be mobilized.
 Eventually, the mobilized fundus is pulled dorsally to the esophagus and is ventrally sewn in place with loose sutures.
-This method can achieve a subjective freedom from symptoms in up to 80% of the cases.
+This method can achieve subjective freedom from symptoms in up to 80% of the cases.

 Control pattern in Barrett’s esophagus

 Because of the increased risk of malignant degeneration in Barrett’s esophagus, patients displaying this particular condition are consistently treated and are also frequently observed endoscopically with multiple biopsies.

 In case of Barrett’s esophagus without intraepithelial dysplasia, the patient undergoes 2 endoscopic controls in 1 year.
 If the results continue to show no degeneration, an interval of 3 (long-segment-Barrett) and 4 (short-segment-Barrett) years is considered to suffice.